 Bringing Coachella 2013 to Life

-Fans making the trek to the 14th annual Coachella Valley Music and Arts Festival arrive with high expectations, not least of which is that they’ll be fully immersed in musical performances that inspire all their senses.
+Fans making the trek to the Coachella Valley Music and Arts Festival arrive with high expectations, not least of which is that they’ll be fully immersed in musical performances that inspire all their senses.
 That expectation levies tremendous pressure on the musicians and crew that put their reputations on the line as soon as the first note sounds.

-“The consoles remain the most popular and familiar consoles on the market today, plus they are cost effective and reliable and that’s why we keep using them,” reports Rat Sound’s touring systems coordinator Jon Monson.
+“The consoles remain the most popular and familiar consoles on the market today, plus they are cost effective and reliable and that’s why we keep using them,” reports Jon Monson, Rat Sound’s touring systems coordinator.
 In addition to the Profiles, Hi-Tech Audio supplied a pair of Pro Tools systems for engineers to use on the Main and Outdoor stages as needed.

 Walk up, load the show file, line check, and go

-The flexibility and power of the Profile enabled Taylor to mix the way he likes to mix, especially as he was learning the band.
-“I get up there, move the faders and feel the heart of the song,” Taylor explains.
+The flexibility and power of Profile enabled Taylor to mix with his own style, especially as he was learning the band.
+“I get up there, move the faders, and feel the heart of the song,” Taylor explains.
 “With the Profile, I will take snapshots for myself as notes.
 Then, I’m constantly going to different banks and changing parameters for this or that.
 It’s amazing that all that technology can bring it together and help it sound amazing.”

 Everything at your fingertips

 Mayeux had the opportunity to use VENUE Link for the first time at Coachella, working with backing tracks that he helped produce with the band.
-“It helps them achieve what they want live,” he explains.
-“I like to mix by vibing with the music as much as possible and then help it go where it needs to go in certain areas.
-A lot of times it’s fine by itself, but if you add a little sauce here or there it really draws the attention to the moment.”
+“It helps them achieve what they want live,” explains Mayeux.
+“A lot of times it’s fine by itself, but if you add a little sauce here or there it really draws the attention to the moment.”